AMI Paris: History

-The brand quickly gained international success.
+Following its founding, the brand expanded into international markets.
 In December 2012, the brand opened its first boutique in Paris.
-In 2013, AMI won the ANDAM from Association Nationale pour le Développement des Arts de la Mode and, in 2016, he became a member of Fédération de la Haute Couture et de la Mode.
+In 2013, Alexandre Mattiussi received the ANDAM (Association Nationale pour le Développement des Arts de la Mode) Fashion Award.
+In 2016, he became a member of Fédération de la Haute Couture et de la Mode.

-In 2017, the brand launched its AMI de cœur line.
+In 2017, the brand launched its AMI de Cœur line.
+In 2019, Ami launched womenswear.
+In 2021, Sequioa Capital China acquired a controlling stake in Ami.